 In the summer season, there are several places open where you can eat a very tasty dinner.
 However, it’s good to reserve a table for dinner in advance, because it’s hard to find a free seat.

 There are 6 restaurants, 5 cafes, 1 brewery and two supermarkets in the town.
 That means it is easy to find there an interesting place where you can eat or drink.
-However, the most interesting restaurant is located right on the Skjálfandi Bay – Gamli Baukur Húsavík.
-It is famous for not only an interesting interior design but also for very tasty cuisine and professional service.
+However, the most interesting restaurant is located right on Skjálfandi Bay – Gamli Baukur Húsavík.
+It is famous for not only its interesting interior design but also for very tasty cuisine and professional service.
 For Whale Watching tour ticket holders, the restaurant offers a 10% discount.

 On the main street in the town, it is worth paying attention to the historic wooden church built in 1907.
 Some people say it is one of the most beautiful churches on the island.
 There are several car parks around the church (one is on the street behind the church).
 In the summer season, it is difficult to find a parking space right next to the bay, so you can park a few meters away, e.g. near the church.